My Side of the Mountain

-My Side of the Mountain is a middle-grade adventure novel written and illustrated by American writer Jean Craighead George published by E. P. Dutton in 1959.
-It features a boy who learns courage, independence, and the need for companionship while attempting to live in the Catskill Mountains of New York State.
-In 1960, it was one of three Newbery Medal Honor Books (runners-up) and in 1969 it was loosely adapted as a film of the same name.
-George continued the story in print, decades later.
+My Side of the Mountain is a 1959 adventure novel written and illustrated by American writer Jean Craighead George.
+It features a boy who attempts to live in the Catskill Mountains after running away from home in New York City.
+The book earned a Newbery Honor in 1960 and, in 1969, it was loosely adapted as a film of the same name.
+The book was followed by two sequels.